sarkhelritesh/vrd_resource/Readme.md

 ![Sample Visually Rich Documents](https://github.com/sarkhelritesh/vrd_resource/blob/main/github_vrd_example.jpg?raw=true "Sample Visually Rich Documents")

 A lot of interesting works have been published on Visually Rich Documents (VRD) in recent years.
 What makes tasks defined on a VRD often more challenging than its plain-text counterpart is its multimodal nature.
-We provide a list of works on various problems related to VRD here.
-Our hope is that this will act as a *resource of reference* for researchers interested in this domain.
+We provide a list of works on various problems related to VRD here, with the hope that this page will act as a *resource of reference* for researchers interested in this domain.

 The following list presents, in no particular order, a number of intersting papers on VRD published in recent years.
 You will also find a single bibtex file (```vrd.bib```) containing all the papers listed in this repository.